Call for Abstracts

 Oral Abstract sessions

-The highest graded abstracts will be selected to be presented orally during the oral sessions which will be held onsite moderated by senior faculty members
+The highest-graded abstracts will be selected to be presented during the oral sessions which will be held on site and moderated by senior faculty members

 Moderated ePosters

-The highest graded ePosters will be selected to be presented orally during dedicated Moderated ePoster sessions which will be held onsite moderated by senior faculty members.
+The highest graded ePosters will be selected to be presented orally during dedicated Moderated ePoster sessions which will be held on site and moderated by senior faculty members.

 Paper Posters